coryselzer/Project-3/README.md

 ### Dataset
 https://www.kaggle.com/datasets/utkarshx27/motor-vehicle-collisions
-*Note - This dataset was too large to upload directly to GitHub
+*Note - This dataset was too large to upload directly to GitHub but you should put the CSV file in the Resources folder.

 ### Goals
 We will focus on three goals: